 Consultation: Begin with an initial consultation with a Certified Rolfer who has experience working with mental health concerns.
 Discuss your symptoms, treatment goals, and any concerns you may have.
 This consultation will help your Rolfer create a personalized plan for your sessions.

-Regular Sessions: Rolfing is most effective when conducted in a series of sessions.
+Regular Sessions: Rolfing is most effective when conducted in a series of sessions referred to as the Rolfing Ten Series and it can also be performed as a single session as needed.
 Commit to a series to experience the full benefits of the therapy especially if your challenges are chronic.
 Watch how your symptoms improve over time.

 Open Communication: Throughout your Rolfing sessions, communicate openly with your Rolfer about your experiences and any changes you notice in your symptoms.
 It's common for clients to process old emotions and feelings during a session.
 Your Rolfer can adjust their approach based on your feedback.